FkzsecXploit-ID/FkzsecXploit-ID/README.md

 ## Hi there 👋

 **HI..
 My Name iss... violetfkzsec!!**.
 I like Coding, Gaming, Socializing, and Like More!.
-Um.. this is my account alt, you must have found a little repo, since this is not the main account :3.
-Awesome, you found this account.
+Um.. this is my main account, this is where I publish my projects..

 ## About Me